mtimjones/7drl_2023_ideas/BorgRL.md

 This documents the design for the 2023 7DRL.

 BorgRL is a Borg Roguelike.
 The player is the Borg and travels across N sectors, fighting enemies, scavanging resources, mining planets and converting these resources into upgrades for its evolving fleet of assimilated drones.
+The player explores each sector, jumping to the next at the sector's end.
+In the last sector is a boss fight and the end-game.

 ## Features
 - Procedurally generated sectors